-Property and casualty (P&C) insurance is designed to protect against two types of losses.
-The first type of loss is caused by damage to property you own like your business, home, or vehicles.
-The second type is loss you cause others, including damaging their property, harming their person or reputation, or causing them to lose money.
+Property and casualty (P&C) insurance is coverage against two types of losses.
+The first type is loss caused by damage to property you own, such as your home or car.
+The second type includes losses you cause others by damaging their property, harming their person or reputation, or causing them to lose money.

 How Property and Casualty Insurance Works

-The property portion of P&C insurance is a first-party coverage that pays for damage to property you own while the casualty part is for your liability to others.
+The property portion of P&C insurance pays to repair or replace property you own while the casualty part covers your liability by paying for your legal defense in lawsuits.
 P&C insurance can be divided further between personal lines, such as homeowners and personal auto, and commercial lines like general liability and business property.

 “Broadly speaking, property and casualty insurance cover damage underneath two different umbrellas of loss.
 Property insurance protects against financial losses that result from theft or destruction of your—you guessed it—property.
 Casualty insurance covers damage caused by our recklessness or negligence, also known as the casualties of your actions.
 So, for a quick takeaway: Did something happen to your stuff?
 That’s property.
 Did you harm someone else or their belongings?
 That’s casualty.”